 - 1. Become familiar with district policies, regulations, and principals of school bus safety. - 2.
 Support safe riding practices and reasonable discipline practices. - 3.
 Model, teach and hold their children accountable for appropriate behavior. - 4.
-Make certain that their students arrive at the bus stop on time and be responsible for their student's behavior until the bus arrives.
+Make certain that their students arrive at the bus stop 10 minutes before the scheduled arrival time and be responsible for their student's behavior until the bus arrives.
 Parents/Guardians are responsible for their students going to, from, and at the bus stop. - 5.
-Refrain from entering the bus.
-Parents/Guardians are not allowed to board the bus at any time.
-In addition, drivers are instructed that they are not to have conversations with parents/guardians while at bus stops.
-If you have a transportation or student concern, please contact the Transportation Department to arrange a phone conversation and/or meeting with the bus driver or transportation director. - 6.
-Provide alternative transportation for their students if inappropriate items or animals must be transported to or from school, or when a student's bus riding privileges are suspended for cause. - 7.
+Refrain form entering the school bus.
+Parents/ guardians are not allowed to board the bus at any time.
+Unauthorized persons attempting to board or boarding any school bus is subject to citation for civil infraction and may be ordered to pay a civil fine of not more than \$500.00 If you have a transportation or student concern, you must contact the Transportation Department to arrange a phone conversation and/or meeting with the bus driver or transportation director. - 6.
+Provide alternative transportation for their students if inappropriate items (see transporting items) or animals must be transported to or from school, or when a student's bus riding privileges are suspended. - 7.
 Work with school personnel to reinforce appropriate bus rider behavior. - 8.
 A parent/guardian or other designated responsible person must be present at the bus stop for all kindergarten students.
+The parent will be called and will be responsible for picking up the student at the bus garage.
+Kindergarteners will not be dropped off unless the bus driver has visually confirmed that a parent or someone the parent has entrusted is present to receive the child off the bus.
+A signed and dated form must be provided by the parent/ guardian giving approval for anyone other than themselves to get their student off the bus.
+Please note: at group stops, kindergarteners must be released one at a time.

-If not, students will be returned to the Little Glads Center.
-The parent will be called and will be responsible for picking up the student and paying any childcare fees. - 9.
-Have a family plan if the student arrives home early or if parents/guardians are not present at the time of arrival - 10.
+- 9. Have a family plan if the student arrives home early or if parents/guardians are not present at the time of arrival. - 10.
 Drive students to school if they miss the bus at their designated stop.
-It is extremely dangerous to follow the bus and/or have your student approach the bus from an unexpected location.

-- 11. Parents/guardians who meet students at the stop should set the example and follow the same safety rules as the students. - 12.
+It is extremely dangerous to follow the bus and/or have your student approach the bus from an unexpected location. - 11.
+Parents/guardians who meet students at the stop should set the example and follow the same safety rules as the students. - 12.
 Always keep your emergency contact numbers at the school current.
 If there is an emergency on the bus, it is imperative that we be able to reach someone.